 Also in 2018 BUMI reviewed, revised, and recirculated the Speak Up System to all employees and business units.
 Financial constraints had caused the program to temporarily inactive, however, BUMI expects to revitalize the program in 2019.

-The Extraordinary General Meeting of Shareholders on 16 June 2017 approved the changes of the Board of Commissioners as follows:
+The Extraordinary Shareholders’ Meeting on 29 November 2018 approved the following composition of the Board of Commissioners: